CampagneLaboratory/goby3/README.md

 In June 2012, we released Goby 2.0, a version with compression methods that provide state of the art compression of High-Throughput Sequencing (HTS) alignment data.

-In August 2016, we released Goby 3.0, which incorporates probabilistic models trained with deep learning approaches.
+In September 2016, we released Goby 3.0, which incorporates probabilistic models trained with deep learning approaches.

 ### Goby 1 and 2
 You found the Goby3 repository.
 This repository was cut from the first